 - They are not tailoring their applications to specific opportunities.

-- They are limiting themselves to on-the-job experiences rather than seeking out additional outlets to grow their skills.
+- They are relying on work experience rather than seeking out additional outlets to grow their skills.

-The problem with this approach is two-fold.
+The problem with such limits is two-fold.
 First, while you can get lucky and get a “hit” on a great job – if you are a convincing candidate during the interview process – it rarely works to have a scattershot approach to your job search.
 Second, it wears you out, so you feel suffocated by the job search rather than energized by it.

 Here is the better approach: